ayaosamaramadan/manga-store/README.md

 <h2>📱 Small Device Screen</h2>
   <p>
-  This demonstrates how the landing page appears on small devices such as smartphones.
+  This demonstrates how app appears on small devices such as smartphones.
 </p>
 <br/>